backslashphp/demo/README.md

 php demo.php
 ```

 It initializes the SQLite database in `data/demo.sqlite` where events and projections are persisted.
-It also runs some
+It also runs
 commands to create some demo data.

 The script outputs projections of students, courses and current subscriptions.